-After updating product categories via Magento Admin, the changes are not displayed on both Magento Admin and storefront.
+This article provides a fix for when updating product categories via Magento Admin, the changes are not displayed on Magento Admin and storefront.
 The problem is caused by the corrupted data in the

 catalog_category_entity table.
 To solve the issue, fix or remove the problematic category update records in the table.
 After that, you should be able to update product categories using Magento Admin.